Plug may refer to any of the following:

 1. A plug is a plastic device with one or more metal pins for connecting devices together.
 For example, a power plug connects a computer power supply to the wall socket (outlet).
 See our cable page for a full listing of cables and plugs used with computers.

-4. In general, when used as a noun, a plug is a description of a physical object that obstructs a hole.
-For example, a hole (jack) on a laptop could be plugged with gum that prevents a plug from being connected to the laptop.
+3. In general, when used as a noun, a plug is a description of a physical object that obstructs a hole.
+For example, a hole (jack) on a laptop could be plugged with gum that prevents a plug from connecting to the laptop.
 In this example, the "gum" is the plug, and the verb "plugged" is the action of the hole being blocked.